istio/cni/test/README.md

 1. Clone the Istio repo in your local environment.

-2. Install the CNI components as decribed on the main README or other sources.
+2. Install the CNI components as decribed in the Usage section: [Usage](../README.md#Usage).
 This might include building your own images and/or charts or pulling the images and charts from official repositories.

-3. Step 2 includes setting appropriate helm values.
+3. Step 2 includes setting appropriate Helm values.
 The HUB and TAG value can be overridden using the environement variables:
 ```console
 export ISTIO_CNI_HUB=yourhub